pmq20/node-packer/node/doc/api/http.md

 handed off to the operating system for transmission over the network.
 It does not imply that the client has received anything yet.

-After this event, no more events will be emitted on the response object.

 ### response.addTrailers(headers)
 <!-- YAML
 added: v0.3.0